marigold001/pza-agency/README.md

 ### Instal NPM
 ### npm install
 ### npm install -g gulp-cli
-### import pza-project.sql from the root of the project
+### import pza-project.sql to MySQL from the root of the project